 - Launch a YouTube channel

-Have fun and please share your thoughts in the comments section!
+Have fun, pin this post for later, and please share your thoughts in the comments section!

 1: Build mobile apps

 It’s no secret that mobile apps are still in high demand and they’re that difficult to create.
 In fact, you can even find software these days that take care of all the programming for you.

 However, most of us prefer to code our apps from scratch.
 Nevertheless, you’ll also need a good bunch of design and marketing skills to turn your app into a business.

 That being said, where should you start?
 What skills do you need exactly?

 First off, you should decide which platform you want to target.
 If you’re selling to Android users, Java is your #1 programming language to work with.

 Alternatively, if you want to target iOS users, learn Swift or Objective-C to create basic iOS apps within a couple days.